Nemo64/Sen-selector-engine/README.md

 - `:indeterminate` matches checkboxes that are indeterminate.
 - `:checked` matches checkboxes that are checked and options that are selected.
 - `:focus` matches elements that have the focus.
+- `:read-write` matches elements that are editable by the user.
+These are inputs that aren't marked as readOnly and any element which has the contenteditable attribute
+- `:read-only` matches all elements that don't match `:read-write`

 ### other selectors
 - `:empty` matches elements that have nothing inside them. that you can give multiple selectors like *:matches(.foo, .bar)*.